LiangZhang1996/DynamicLight-old/readme.md

 # 1. Introduction

-Official code for article <DynamicLight: Dynamically tuning traffic signal duration based on deep reinforcement learning for signalized intersections>.
+Official code for article <DynamicLight: Dynamically Tuning Traffic Signal Duration with DRL>.

 The article is shown at: https://doi.org/10.48550/arXiv.2211.01025.